franzone/IMAPSanity/README.md

 A Python script to add some sanity to my Email Inbox (via IMAP).
 I find that I get tons of emails from the same sender, but they pile up so quickly that I don't have time to view them all.
 It's not that I don't want emails from that sender at all, but I don't need all of them.
 This script will help me to keep the last X messages from a sender, or keep them all.
 After matching, it moves them to a filtered folder/INBOX so that I can view them there.

 ## Configuration
 Configure as many mailboxes as you need to process in the `mailboxes.yml` configuration file.
+You may copy `mailboxes_sample.yml` to `mailboxes.yml` and then modify appropriately.
 The format is as follows:

 ```
 mailboxes: